mesosphere-backup/open-docs/getting-started/service-discovery/index.md

 We will install the `haproxy-marathon-bridge` script on every node.
 This is for two purposes:

-* To allow services running on a Mesosphere cluster to discover other services also running on the cluster.
+* To allow services running on a cluster to discover other services also running on the cluster.
 This is accomplished by running the script on each slave node.

-* To allow external requests to be routed to services running on the Mesosphere cluster.
+* To allow external requests to be routed to services running on the cluster.
 This is accomplished by running the script on each master node.
 (This does not need to run on the master nodes, but for simplicity, we re-use them in this doc.)

 To install the [`haproxy-marathon-bridge` script](https://github.com/mesosphere/marathon/blob/master/bin/haproxy-marathon-bridge) on each node: